- home

 - Spoon the mixture into the prepared tin and smooth the surface with the back of a spoon.
 Peel, quarter, core and thinly slice the remaining apple and arrange on the top of the loaf.
 Bake in preheated oven for 1 hour 30 minutes or until a skewer inserted into the centre comes out clean.
 Stand in the tin for 5 minutes before turning onto a wire rack to cool.

-- Meanwhile, to make the Whipped Honey Butter, use an electric mixer to beat the butter, honey and vanilla essence or extract until pale and creamy.
+- Meanwhile, to make the Whipped Honey Butter, use an electric mixer or a wooden spoon to beat the butter, honey and vanilla essence or extract until pale and creamy.
 Transfer to a serving dish, cover and set aside in a cool place.

-- Cut the apple bread into 2cm-thick slices.
+- Cut the apple bread into 2cm/¾in-thick slices.
 Serve fresh or toasted, spread with the Whipped Honey Butter.

 Baker's Tips